ob1jakobi/Cybersecurity_Portfolio-Security-Audit/README.md

 > good-faith attempt to limit other persons pursuing a Google Cybersecurity Certificate from copying my work.

 > [!NOTE]
-> The exemplar for the Compliance Assessment is located in the `Exemplars` directory.
+> The exemplar for the Compliance Checklist is located in the `Exemplars` directory.

 The **compliance regulations and standards** that Botium Toys needs to adhere to are selected (i.e., related to conducting business in the E.U., accepting online payments, user permission policies) along with